codpro880/heartspeed/README.md

 # About
 Heartspeed is a Hearthstone simulator written in C++ (for speed).
-Ultimate goal is to use this simulator to train a bot using reenforcement learning: so simulations need to happen fast.
+Ultimate goal is to use this simulator to train a bot using reinforcement learning: so simulations need to happen fast.
 It's currently under construction: not officially released.

 # Building